Rohith2106/RAGBot/README.md

 4.  **Querying**: When you send a message from the frontend, it hits the `/api/query_stream` endpoint.
 The query is converted into an embedding, which is used to search the FAISS index for the most relevant document chunks.
 5.  **Generation**: The retrieved context and your original query are passed to the Ollama LLM, which generates a context-aware response that is streamed back to the UI.

-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.